oveleon/contao-cookiebar/docs/COOKIE.md

 `YouTube` | Blocks YouTube videos that have been embedded using the YouTube content element.
 `Vimeo` | Blocks Vimeo videos that have been embedded using the Vimeo content element.
 `Google Maps` | Blocks all Google Maps, which was integrated via a HTML content element or module.
 The template `ce_html_googlemaps` or `mod_html_googlemaps` must be selected.
+`OpenStreetMap` | Blocks all OpenStreetMap Maps, which was integrated via a HTML content element or module.
+The template `ce_html_openstreetmap` or `mod_html_openstreetmap` must be selected.

 ### Fields
 Field | Description | Type